Updated: September 2021.

 6.2.9 - Analysing your use of Our Site and gathering feedback to enable Us to continually improve Our Site and your user experience;

 6.3 - With your permission and/or where permitted by law, We may also use your data for marketing purposes which may include contacting you by email, telephone, device/text message with information, news and offers on Our services.
-We will not, however, send you any unsolicited marketing or spam and will take all reasonable steps to ensure that We fully protect your rights and comply with Our obligations under the GDPR and the Privacy and Electronic Communications (EC Directive) Regulations 2003.
+We will not, however, send you any unsolicited marketing or spam and will take all reasonable steps to ensure that We fully protect your rights and comply with Our obligations under the applicable UK data protection laws.

 6.4 - Third parties including Google, Facebook, Twitter, HubSpot, Instagram, LinkedIn and others whose content appears on Our Site may use third party Cookies, as detailed below in section 13.
 Please refer to section 13 for more information on controlling Cookies.
 Please note that We do not control the activities of such third parties, nor the data they collect and use and advise you to check the privacy policies of any such third parties.